smartinternz02/SI-GuidedProject-8276-1641806321/README.md

   A image classification project that makes use of transfer learning
   </h3><br>

 <b>Project video explanation link:</b>  https://drive.google.com/file/d/1zdX0T8ktQNOeFgkqol7EMq4UzfjckxpJ/view

+<b>Project video explanation link:</b>  https://drive.google.com/file/d/1XSAZQZ2ChByTajWVKTK6bd0but4hOSKG/view?usp=sharing

 ## What does this project do ?
 This project deals with creating an image classification model that makes use of transfer learning in order to detect building defects